otto-de/api-guidelines/topics/naming-conventions.md

 ## MUST use URL-friendly resource identifiers:

-To simplify encoding of resource IDs in URLs, their representation must only consist of ASCII strings using
+To simplify encoding of resource IDs in URLs, their representation must only consist of ASCII strings

+Use:

 - letters `[a-zA-Z]`
 - numbers `[0-9]`
 - underscore `_`